-- Once this is done the faculty member would activate the Add Existing Users plugin on the Plugins page (already activated if using one of the course site templates).
+- Once the class blog is created, the faculty member should activate the Add Existing Users plugin on the Plugins page (already activated if using one of the course site templates).

 - At this point all of your students will be able to write posts on the class blog.

 Creating a class blog where each student has a blog